What is de Quervain’s tenosynovitis?

 Treatment for de Quervain’s tenosynovitis focuses on reducing pain and swelling.
 It includes:

 - Applying heat or ice to the affected area

 - Avoiding activities that cause pain and swelling.
 Especially avoid those that involve repetitive hand and wrist motions.

 - Getting injections of steroids or a local anesthetic (numbing medicine) into the tendon sheath.
 These injections are very effective and are used regularly.

 A physical therapist or occupational therapist can show you how to change the way you move.
 This can reduce stress on your wrist.
-He or she can also teach you exercises to strengthen your muscles.
+They can also teach you exercises to strengthen your muscles.

 Will I need surgery for de Quervain’s tenosynovitis?

 You might need surgery if your case is severe or if other treatments don’t relieve your pain.
 During outpatient surgery, the surgeon makes a small cut in the sheath around the swollen tendons.
 This provides more room for the tendons to move.

 After surgery, you will need to do physical therapy to strengthen your wrist and thumb.
 This will help keep the problem from coming back.
 Once the area has healed and returned to full strength, you should have normal use of your hand.

 - What is the likely cause of my pain?